Download a PDF of this Barnes & Thornburg LLP Environmental Law Alert

 Left unaddressed by USEPA are the challenges of monetizing brownfield renewable development projects even beyond environmental, permitting and siting issues.
 Each project will face different market conditions and regulatory commissions in each state.
 As such, successful renewable energy development on brownfield sites requires significant pre-project planning and interface with regulators.

-If you are interested in learning more about renewable energy redevelopment of brownfields or in discussing or commenting on the Re-Powering America’s Land Initiative Draft Action Plan 2.0, don’t hesitate to contact a member of our Brownfields & Environmental Transactional Diligence practice group, such as Susan Bodine (
+If you are interested in learning more about renewable energy redevelopment of brownfields or in discussing or commenting on the Re-Powering America’s Land Initiative Draft Action Plan 2.0, don’t hesitate to contact a member of our Brownfields & Environmental Transactional Diligence practice group, such as David Gillay (

-) or members of our Renewable Energy practice group, such as William Ewing (
+), or our Renewable Energy practice group, William Ewing (

 You can also visit online at http://www.btlaw.com/environmental/.